sarihammad/findit/README.md

 - Runs the search in multiple threads to improve performance.
 - Stores and displays the results.

+## How it works

+1. main() calls ThreadedSearchEngine::search
+2. Gathers files with FileManager
+3. Divides them among N threads
+4. Each thread calls Searcher to look in files
+5. Results are stored safely using a mutex
+6. After joining threads, results are printed

 ## Usage

 To build the project using CMake: